Your Brand Is Your Promise (What Are You Promising?)

 With over twenty-five years of company naming and branding expertise, Tungsten founder Phil Davis is a marketing and advertising veteran, having personally named over 250 companies, products and services worldwide.
 As a sought after branding expert, Phil has been quoted in The Wall Street Journal, Inc.com, Businessweek, Entrepreneur, and Newsday.

 When people mention the word “brand” they usually mean a well-known, well-defined company.
-That’s why consumers frequently mention names like Target, Rolex, Apple, BMW and others who have done an excellent job in crafting an image and sticking with it.
+That’s why consumers frequently mention names like Target, Rolex, Apple, BMW, and others who have done an excellent job in crafting an image and sticking with it.
 Buyers know what to expect from these companies, and as long as these companies meet that expectation, they will continue to imprint their brand in the minds of their audience.
-It’s pretty simple really; if you just keep in mind these two principals.
+It’s pretty simple really, if you just keep these two principals in mind.

 Principal One: Know Your Promise